Psychiatric Technician (Aide)

 Asheville-Buncombe Technical Community College

-The associate’s of applied sciences in human services technology at Asheville-Buncombe Technical Community College can be completed entirely online.
+The associate’s of applied sciences in human services technology at Asheville-Buncombe Technical Community College can be completed online.
 This program also offers a certificate in human services and substance abuse studies that can be completed as a stand-alone course or in addition to the associate’s degree.

 • Location: Asheville, NC